-Change Claim Procedure's Provider for Insurance Income Allocation Purposes
+Changing Claim Procedure's Provider for Insurance Income Allocation Purposes

 Some offices want to associate a procedure's insurance income to a general provider, yet retain the treating provider association on the procedure itself.
 The purpose of this would be to allocate the insurance income to the general provider instead.
-To do so, you need to be able to change the provider on a claim procedure without changing the provider on the procedure.
+To do so, you need to be able to change the provider on a claim procedure (claimproc) without changing the provider on the procedure.
 To make this work, there are specific setup and workflow steps to follow.
 They are outlined below.

 Change the Provider: For this to work, each claim procedure must already be attached to a claim.

-Problem: Claim procedure provider changes are being logged in the audit trail, but the provider is being reset after clicking OK.
+Claim procedure provider changes are being logged in the audit trail, but the provider is being reset after clicking OK.

-Solution: Make sure the preference 'Procedure provider overwrites claim procedure provider when attached to claim' is unchecked.
+Make sure the preference Procedure provider overwrites claim procedure provider when attached to claim is unchecked.

-Problem: Claim procedure provider changes are not being logged in the audit trail, and the provider is being reset after clicking OK.
+Claim procedure provider changes are not being logged in the audit trail, and the provider is being reset after clicking OK.

 Check to make sure the procedure is attached to a claim.
 Provider changes made before the procedure is attached to a claim will be overwritten.